Áta

 Áta (Ata) is a village in Baranya county, Hungary.
 The 2019 Gazetteer of Hungary shows the population of Áta to be 159 and its area to cover 809 ha. Áta railway station to the east of the village is on the Pécs–Villány–Magyarbóly railway line.

 Etymology

-Áta is a Turkish name which means father. Áta is also used in Atatürk's name.
+Áta is a Turkish name which means father. Áta is also used in the name of Atatürk, the founding father of the Republic of Turkey.

 History

 Áta has been inhabited since ancient times.
 Before the Hungarian tribes conquered the area, it was inhabited by Slav people.
-In 1526 the county was occupied by Ottomans, and was freed in 1689.
+In 1526 the county was occupied by the Ottomans, and was freed in 1689.